-- 5.1 The Prosperity, Skills and Education Select Committee shall include in its membership the following co-optees who shall have voting rights when the Committee considers education matters: - At least one Church of England diocese representative; - One Roman Catholic diocese representative; and - Three parent governor representatives. - 5.2 If the Prosperity, Skills and Education Select Committee deals with non-education matters, the co-optees shall not vote on those other matters, though they may stay in the meeting and speak. - The Health Select Committee shall have 8 co-opted members (1 per District Council, each having voting powers). - In its capacity as the Council's designated crime and disorder Committee, the Safeguarding and Community Wellbeing Select Committee may co-opt additional members who, unless the Committee decides otherwise, shall not be entitled to vote.
-Such a co-opted member can only be a person who is an employee, officer or non-Executive member of a responsible authority or a co-operating body or a co-operating person.
+5.1 The Prosperous Staffordshire Select Committee will include in its membership the following co-optees who shall have voting rights when the Committee considers education matters:

-5.5 The other Select Committees do not have any statutory arrangements for cooptees, but may appoint non-voting co-optees at any time to assist them in the completion of their work programme.
+- At least one Church of England diocese representative; - One Roman Catholic diocese representative; and - Three parent governor representatives. - 5.2 If the Prosperous Staffordshire Select Committee deals with non-education matters, the co-optees shall not vote on those other matters, though they may stay in the meeting and speak. - 5.3 The Healthy Staffordshire Select Committee shall have 8 co-opted members (1 per District Council, each having voting powers). - In its capacity as the Council's designated crime and disorder Committee, the Safe and Strong Staffordshire Select Committee may co-opt additional members who, unless the Committee decides otherwise, shall not be entitled to vote.
+Such a co-opted member can only be a person who is an employee, officer or non-Executive member of a responsible authority or a co-operating body or a co-operating person. - 5.5 The other Select Committees do not have any statutory arrangements for cooptees, but may appoint non-voting co-optees at any time to assist them in the completion of their work programme.